davidemms/OrthoFinder/README.md

 4. **Orthogroups.GeneCount.tsv** is a tab separated text file that is identical in format to Orthogroups.csv but contains counts of the number of genes for each species in each orthogroup.

 5. **Orthogroups_SingleCopyOrthologues.txt** is a list of orthogroups that contain exactly one gene per species i.e. they contain one-to-one orthologues.
 They are ideally suited to between-species comparisons and to species tree inference.

-### Results Files: Orthologues Directory
-The Orthologues directory contains one sub-directory for each species that in turn contains a file for each pairwise species comparison, listing the orthologs between that species pair.
-Orthologues can be one-to-one, one-to-many or many-to-many depending on the gene duplication events since the orthologs diverged (see Section "Orthogroups, Orthologues & Paralogues" for more details).
-Each row in a file contains the gene(s) in one species that are orthologues of the gene(s) in the other species and each row is cross-referenced to the orthogroup that contains those genes.

 ### Results Files: Gene Trees Directory
 1. A rooted phylogenetic tree inferred for each orthogroup with 4 or more sequences (4 sequences is the mimimum number required for tree inference with most tree inference programs).